-During the 2021 program year, Fulton County will assist 379 households with housing needs.
-Through ESG, the County will fund emergency shelter and homelessness prevention/rapid rehousing for 350 households.
-Using HOME funds, the County anticipates providing tenant-based rental assistance to 25 households and assisting 11 homebuyers purchase homes.
-Using CDBG funds, the County will provide a homeowner rehabilitation program that will assist an estimated 3 single-family homeowners.
+During the 2022 program year, Fulton County will assist 57 households with housing needs.
+Using HOME funds, the County anticipates providing tenant-based rental assistance to 25 households and assisting 3 homebuyers purchase homes and with CDBG funds 10 homeowner units will be rehabilitated.

 One Year Goals for the Number of Households to be Supported

-Homeless 10
+Homeless

-Non-Homeless 79
+Non-Homeless 38

-Special-Needs
+Special-Needs 0

-Total 89
+Total 38